krjgmxh2ry-byte/Final_DataProjet_Github/README.md

+## Reproducibility and Randomness

+Some machine learning algorithms, such as Random Forests, rely on randomness (e.g. bootstrapping samples or selecting random feature subsets).
+As a result, running the same code multiple times can yield slightly different performance metrics.

+In this project, reproducibility is ensured in the command-line pipeline (`main.py`) by fixing random seeds where applicable.
+This guarantees stable and repeatable results when the project is executed from the repository.

+In contrast, the Jupyter notebook intentionally illustrates more exploratory behavior, where performance variations may occur across runs.
+This distinction reflects common practices in machine learning between reproducible pipelines and experimental analysis.

+Where applicable, random seeds (`random_state`) are explicitly fixed (e.g. in train/test splitting and tree-based models) to ensure fully reproducible results when running the command-line pipeline.
+The same random seed is used consistently across the pipeline, following best practices for reproducible machine learning experiments.

 ## Results and Notes on Model Performance

 The command-line script (`main.py`) uses the Iris dataset to demonstrate a clean, fully reproducible machine learning pipeline.